liemphan/DailyRecipe/dev/docs/visual-theme-system.md

 *[Video Guide](https://www.youtube.com/watch?v=gLy_2GBse48)*

 This makes use of the theme system.
-Create a folder for your theme within your BookStack `themes` directory.
+Create a folder for your theme within your DailyRecipe `themes` directory.
 As an example we'll use `my_theme`, so we'd create a `themes/my_theme` folder.
-You'll need to tell BookStack to use your theme via the `APP_THEME` option in your `.env` file.
+You'll need to tell DailyRecipe to use your theme via the `APP_THEME` option in your `.env` file.
 For example: `APP_THEME=my_theme`.

 ## Customizing View Files